A chance to learn about the situation for Palestinians living under occupation

 Fill in the application form here:

-We will soon advise on dates for Skype/Whatsapp interview in April and May.
+We will soon advise on dates for Skype/Whatsapp interview in April for travel in May or later.

 You must be available to travel on one of the dates of the visits: